msea1/MiscCode/Python/test.md

 ![b345392b361eda2280b60b828aee4a04][14]

+At one point we wandered into a Spar market.
+I think Robert wanted an energy drink or something.
+I was just browsing around looking at what's there and what beers they have when a clerk comes over and complains about something to me.
+He keeps repeating basically the same thing and miming something.
+I keep saying I don't know and just decide to leave.
+On way out second clerk with a bit of English mildly interrogates us.
+Best I can tell accusing us of taking photos?
+So What?
+What's wrong with taking a photo or two?
+I had a similar encounter in Poland once and it's so weird to me.
+Anyways, I never even had phone out of my pocket so I just ignore them and continue walking out.

+And then about 10 minutes later I suddently remember that oh yeah, I did take a photo...
+Because in heir liquor selection I saw a bottle labelled White Goose with a design baring obvious resemblance to Grey Goose.
+It was such a brief ha that I instantly forgot about doing it.
+At the time I believe I thought it was just a small funny example of the different naming/branding in countries.
+Like how Sriracha in Germany has a swallow on the bottle instead of a rooster.
+Exactly the sort of little different I like to pick out when traveling.
+A Royale with Cheese.
+Why should the attendants care?

+But Robert points out that a more likely explanation is that the White Goose isn't just the regional name, but rather an intentional counterfeit product.
+Oh.
+Yeah, that does make more sense in this context.
+How bizarre is it that a place like Spar carries such products?!
+More examples of that low-level corruption and untrustworthiness.

 Just browsing around looking at what's there and what beers they have when a clerk comes over and complains about something and mimes.
 I keep saying I don't know and just decide to leave.
 On way out second clerk with a bit of English mildly interrogates us.
 Best I can tell accusing us of taking photos?
 Never even had phone out of my pocket.

 Wait nevermind.
 Sheepish.
 Because i did take this.Thinking it was funny but Robert points out might be counterfeit